 Feeding Rats to Snakes

-If you have a species of snake that grows large enough that they will eventually eat rats, it is a good idea to switch to rats while the snake is still young in order to get them used to eating rats rather than mice.
-While mice are very timid creatures with few defensive capabilities, rats are very inquisitive and a larger rat can do serious damage to your snake.
+If you have a species of snake that grows large enough that they will eventually eat rats, it is a good idea to switch to rats while the snake is still young to get them used to eating rats rather than mice.
+While mice are very timid creatures with few defensive capabilities, rats are very inquisitive, and a larger rat can do serious damage to your snake.
 You want to get your snake used to eating prey that can fight back while they're still young.
 Younger rats that are equivalent in size to older mice, so when your snake has graduated to larger mice, it's a good time to make the rodent switch.
 Feeder rats are named with a similar progression as mice: pinkies, fuzzies, pups, weanlings, then small through extra large adults.

 How to Prevent Snake Regurgitation

 Snakes have unique jaws that allow them to swallow prey that is larger than their head, but your snake may have difficulties digesting overly large items, resulting in regurgitation.
 Another common cause of regurgitation is handling your snake too soon after it's eaten.
 While every snake is different, you should wait at least 48 hours after feeding to handle your pet.
-If he regurgitates when you handle him after 48 hours try giving him another day of rest.
+If he regurgitates when you handle him after 48 hours, then try giving him another day of rest.

 Snakes will also regurgitate due to stress.
 If your snake is stressed by loud noises or people tapping on the glass of their tank, try putting them in a quiet area after feeding and giving them space.
-Your snake will be ready to play in a couple days.
+Your snake will be ready to play in a couple of days.
 Regurgitation takes a lot out of snakes, so wait about two weeks before trying to feed them again.
 When you do feed them, make the meal smaller.

 It's important to understand the difference between regurgitation and vomiting in your snake.
 Regurgitation happens before the food reaches the stomach.
-When a snake expells digested food that's been in its stomach it's called vomiting and is usually a sign of illness.
+When a snake expells digested food that's been in its stomach, it's called vomiting and is usually a sign of illness.
 Vomiting is a bigger issue than regurgitation because the snake loses a lot of amino acids that it needs to survive in the process.
 If your snake is vomiting or repeatedly regurgitating it's food, get it to a vet immediately.
 Vomiting and regurgitation can both be fatal to snakes.